latest nhpb_banner 1__compressed2

 Job programs are offered from the Senior Community Service Employment Program.
 The federal government and state of Delaware program provides paid, part-time work experience for eligible persons over 55 years of age.
 The job training that is available through the employment program takes place at various non-profit locations, charities and local businesses.
 The program is also subsidized.
 Seniors can access supportive services; get help with finding employment; and attend training workshops.
 More on SCSEP Senior Community Service Employment Program.

-Case management and social services help older persons, caregivers, persons with disabilities, and others get connected with the financial assistance programs, bill paying services, and resources that they need.
+Case management and social services help older persons, caregivers, persons with disabilities, and others get connected with the benefits.
+Much of this will be government resources that they need, even such senior focused benefits as DEAP - LIHEAP in Delaware.
 They will assess your situation.
 The senior will then get help in creating a care plan.
 Lastly, receive ongoing coordination.

-Aging on Aging offices are a great place to turn to for Information and Assistance.
-Get information about and receive help in finding appropriate financial assistance programs, events, services, activities, and other local community or state of Delaware resources.
+Aging on Aging offices are a great place to turn to for Information on other programs.
+Get information about and receive help in finding appropriate financial assistance programs, such as government programs that provide free money to seniors age 60 to 65.
+The offices will also help people find other local community or state of Delaware resources.
 This is available to older persons, disabled, senior citizens and their family members as well as caregivers.

 Options Counseling is offered by Delaware Agency on Aging centers.
-It will help identify long term care needs and preferences and help people understand the service options available to them.
+It will help identify long term care needs and preferences.
+It will help seniors and the disabled understand the service options available to them.
 Receive help in enrolling in government or public assistance as well, such as Medicare or long term care services.
 Options counselors can meet with you and go over all options available.

 By Jon McNamara